realkishorear/realkishorear/README.md

 # ‍Hello There!👋

-Hey, I'm Kishore – an Alchemist who's into algorithms, physics, and SaaS.
-I build with Next.js, Go, and AWS in addition to C++ for low-level stuffs.
-Feel free to ping me on [Linkedin](https://www.linkedin.com/in/kishore-raja-baab55261/) to build something crazy, stupid and powerful.
+Hey, I'm Kishore – A Deep learning model on steroids.
+Feel free to ping me on [Linkedin](https://www.linkedin.com/in/kishore-raja-baab55261/)

 (New Account)